-I have 15 years experience as a Pediatric Nurse Practitioner in the Pediatric Gastroenterology Department here at Stanford Children’s.
+I have more than 15 years experience as a Pediatric Nurse Practitioner in the Pediatric Gastroenterology Department here at Stanford Children’s.
 I take pride in my expertise on a wide variety of gastroenterologic conditions and my ability to engage with children and families from very diverse backgrounds.
 I have a special interest in integrative approaches to health, specifically in nutritional therapies for inflammatory bowel disease.
 I am an expert on the Specific Carbohydrate Diet (SCD) and am involved in developing our IBD nutrition program, educating providers about the SCD and conducting research on its utilization in IBD.
 In addition to my main role as an outpatient clinician, I enjoy teaching and mentoring.

 I am an Instructor in the Department of Pediatrics, Division of Gastroenterology at Stanford University.
 As a clinical psychologist at Stanford Children’s Inflammatory Bowel Disease Center, my goal is to support patients and families from diagnosis of inflammatory bowel disease (IBD) through their transition to adult care.
 I work to educate patients about the importance of the mind-body connection in IBD, and provide targeted care for stress, anxiety, and mood challenges, pain and symptom management concerns, and coping with chronic illness.
 I am passionate about working with patients, families, and our IBD team to improve the health and quality of life of children, adolescents, and young adults with IBD.
 My research interests focus on developing and evaluating behavioral interventions for pain and symptom management in children and adults with chronic illness and pain conditions.
 Currently, my research is focused on: 1) investigating psychosocial and health outcomes in youth with IBD, with a focus on positive psychological factors; and 2) developing mindfulness-based interventions that target stress and pain symptoms common to IBD, and build resiliency and personal resources.